#FireSeason

 Check your protective clothing

-Everyone at a wildfire needs to have adequate protective clothing.
+Everyone at a veldfire needs to have adequate protective clothing.
 Here’s what you need:

 2. Overalls, safety wear, jeans, or any clothes that are 100% cotton.